salhx9/gromet_v2/postgres_notes.md

 CREATE DATABASE gromet;
 ```

-### add at least one user who has permission to access the database (aside from the super users, who can access everything)
+### Add at least one user who has permission to access the database (aside from the super users, who can access everything)
 ```
 GRANT ALL PRIVILEGES ON DATABASE gromet TO bob;
 ```